Mobiuslau/mobiuslau.github.io/optcg/gy-law/index.md

 <video src="playline-videos/4d_turbo_cav.mp4" controls="controls" style="max-width: 100%;"></video>

 This is often the best-case scenario for the early game, as it establishes [Cavendish](#cav) early.
 The goal here is to set up bodies on the field for a total cost of 5, whilst being able to stack life, to then LA.
-Most of the time, this entails searching with the first 4 DON!! for [Cavendish](#cav), [Bege](#bege), searchers, or any other low-cost bodies which can help satisfy the cost requirement for LA.
-Then ideally, [Bege](#bege) is used to stack [Cavendish](#cav) into life, after which the last active DON!! is used to LA with.
+Most of the time, this entails searching with the first 4 DON!! for [Cavendish](#cav), [Bege](#bege), searchers, or any other low-cost bodies which can help satisfy the cost requirement for the LA.
+Then ideally, [Bege](#bege) is used to stack [Cavendish](#cav) into life, after which the last active DON!! is used for the LA.
 The mulligan is often decided based on whether such a play is feasible.
 However, it is important to keep the rest of the game in mind as well.

 After [Cavendish](#cav) is established, the 2 extra DON!! obtained can be used to search more, play [1c Bonney](#1c-bonney), or swing taller with the leader.

-If it is not possible to stack life, yet it is possible to gather a cumulative cost of 5 on the board before LA, it might be an option to “gamble”, meaning to LA blind and hope a 5c `Supernovas` body is on life.
+If it is not possible to stack life, yet it is possible to gather a cumulative cost of 5 on the board in time, it might be an option to "gamble", meaning to fire the LA blind and hope a 5c `Supernovas` body is on life.

 #### 3.1.2. &nbsp; 5-DON!!
 Turns